 Dog registration applies to all dogs being kept within the Maranoa Region – both in and out of town designated areas.
 Reduced rates apply to dogs located in non-designated town (rural) areas.
 Exemptions exist for both working and assistance dogs.

-If your dog is 12 weeks or older, it must be registered.
-If you have recently moved into the area or have just become the owner of a dog, you must register the dog within 14 days of moving to the area or taking ownership.
+If your dog or cat is 12 weeks or older, it must be registered.
+If you have recently moved into the area or have just become the owner of a dog or cat, you must register your pet within 14 days of moving to the area or taking ownership.

 The Animal Management (Cats and Dogs) Act 2008 and Maranoa Regional Council Local Law No 2 (Animal Management) regulate the requirements for dogs and cats registration.